32,000 USAID-funded solar-powered radios will enable distance learning for up to 160,000 children

 With these radio sets, learners who have not been able to resume their studies in person due to school closures will be able to follow the lessons broadcast by South Sudan Broadcasting Corporation and Radio Miraya.

 “The closure of schools does not mean that learning has to stop.
-With this 27,000 radios received today our target will be students in rural areas who are without electricity, including children with special needs,” says Honorable Awut Deng Acuil, Minister for General Education and Instruction.
+With these 27,000 radios received today our target will be students in rural areas who are without electricity, including children with special needs,” says Honorable Awut Deng Acuil, Minister for General Education and Instruction.
 “I want to thank the US government for the support they have given us and UNICEF for making sure that during this difficult time, with disruptions in freight, we have been able to get these radios.

 “We congratulate the MOGEI on their leadership in responding to the challenges of continuing education during the coronavirus pandemic.
-Donors supported a host country owned plan and, as today’s event shows, USAID and UNICEF were key contributors.
-This host-country led distance learning response exemplifies the journey to self-reliance that USAID promotes,” says USAID/South Sudan Acting Mission Director Jeremiah Carew.
+Donors supported a host country-owned plan and as today’s event shows, USAID and UNICEF were key contributors.
+This host-country-led distance learning response exemplifies the journey to self-reliance that USAID promotes,” says USAID/South Sudan Acting Mission Director Jeremiah Carew.

 UNICEF will distribute the radio sets through its 12 field offices across South Sudan.
 The distribution of these solar-powered radios adds to the many achievements the Ministry, UNICEF, and USAID have recently achieved to improve access to quality education for South Sudan’s most vulnerable children.
 The successful implementation of USAID’s three-year Integrated Essential Emergency Education Services project, which UNICEF implemented in all 10 states of South Sudan, has enabled over 600,000 children to access quality learning in a safe and conducive environment.